I’m Back

 Considering I built my computer with a high-end graphics card specifically to do Deep Learning, this was quite a disappointment.
 However, I did find a work-around.
 If you have a CUDA-enabled graphics card, which I am lucky enough to have, you can still use Tensorflow GPU through WSL2 (Windows Subsystem for Linux).
 Through this, I installed Ubuntu, and finally (after many many hours of troubleshooting) I was able to get it to detect my GPU and let me use it for Tensorflow’s back-end.

-• Detecting GPU in terminal: Detecting GPU in terminal
+- Detecting GPU in terminal:

-• Detecting Back-End: Detecting Back-End
+- Detecting Back-End:

 When running some DL models, I noticed the speed was incredibly slow despite using my GPU.
 I noticed using NZXT Cam that my GPU’s load would never exceed 25%.
 The time it took to run through each epoch was ~1500ms.
 Thankfully, this was fixed by simply increasing the batch size.
 This is actually a scenario in which it’s worse to not have a high GPU load.